PipelineV2/duro-team-lambda-fe/src/firebase/apis/README.md

 **Returns:**

-A promise that resolves with the following object:
+An email is sent to the registered account for verification and a promise that resolves with the following object:

 ```
   {